tomtaylor/multiroom-audio/README.md

 # Multiroom Audio Server

-This is a set of Docker containers, orchestrated with Docker Compose, that runs a multiroom audio server with Spotify Connect support.
+This is a Docker container that runs a multiroom audio server with Spotify Connect support.

 Copy `librespot.env.example` to `librespot.env` and fill out with your own Spotify account details.